dreamfactorysoftware/openshift-dreamfactory-cartridge/README.md

-# OpenShift PHP Cartridge
+# OpenShift DreamFactory Cartridge
-This cartridge is documented in the [Cartridge Guide](http://openshift.github.io/documentation/oo_cartridge_guide.html#php).
+This cartridge lets you instantly deploy DreamFactory on OpenShift.